simshadows/sims-dotfiles/README.md

 Anything in `dotfiles/other-backups/` must be manually copied/symlinked as needed.

+## Maintenance

+You should be able to just `git pull && ./setup.sh` to get and install the latest version of this repository.

 ## Interesting stuff

 - Git configuration file `dotfiles/git/.gitconfig` includes a whole bunch of aliases of essential commands along with extensive comments in that config file.